systemjs/systemjs/docs/config-api.md

 #### map
 Type: `Object`

-The map option allows you to map a module alias to its location.
-For example:
+The map option is similar to paths, but acts very early in the normalization process.
+It allows you to map a module alias to a location or package:

 ```javascript
 System.config({